mbme/mback/README.md

 - add ids to repo file names only if already added files with same names
 - handleErr string interpolation
 - file permissions
-- file system API to simplify testing
 - tests
+- use system log instead of own